- World Languages not Taught at UI: Offered Exams

 The languages listed below are not taught at the University of Iowa; proficiency exams in these languages are offered as a way to fulfill the GE World Languages requirement for students with a strong competency in a second language.
 Please note the list of languages available is subject to change.

-The student is responsible for paying the related fee, usually $139 but the cost may vary depending on the language selected.
-The fee cannot be added to the U-Bill; the fee is payable by credit card or e-check only.
-If the student misses the exam, is late to the exam, or cancels less than 24 business hours before the scheduled start time, the fee is not refunded and the student is is charged an additional $55 cancellation fee by the testing provider.
+The student is responsible for paying the related fee, usually $145.
+For remote proctoring, there is an additional $20 fee.
+The cost of the exam cannot be added to the U-Bill; the fee is payable by credit card or e-check only.
+If the student misses the exam, is late to the exam, or cancels less than 24 business hours before the scheduled start time, the fee is not refunded and the student is is charged an additional cancellation/rescheduling fee by the testing provider.

 If you are a student in the College of Liberal Arts and Sciences, and would like to take a proficiency exam in a language not taught at the University of Iowa to satisfy your General Education CLAS Core World Languages requirement, please follow these steps:

 - Make sure the language you know is on the list of offered languages, above.
 Not all languages are offered and the list of offered languages is subject to change.

-- Seek approval from the College of Liberal Arts and Sciences to take the exam at least four weeks before you hope to take the proficiency exam.
+- Seek approval from the College of Liberal Arts and Sciences to take the exam at least two weeks before you hope to take the proficiency exam.
 Without prior approval, your score will not be accepted.